jacknot/justin.duch.me/_posts/2021-09-14-a_response.md

 > I don’t like Codes of Conduct.
 They can be easily misused.

 Wow a document describing how people should act in a community is misused by those in power to justify their behaviour?
-Feels like we were just talked about that, but maybe they should add a few parables to make it easy to digest for the brainless masses.
+Feels like we just talked about that, but maybe they should add a few parables to make it easy to digest for the brainless masses.

 ---